-Repurposing refers to the therapeutic use of a drug or drug candidate for a disease other than that for which it was originally intended.
-Repurposing is attractive as a drug development strategy since much is known about approved agents including their drug-likeness and pharmacokinetic features, dosing, safety, tolerability, formulation and manufacturing.
-Time savings are also robust accounting for several years of the drug development cycle.
-Tissue and cell-based assays, epidemiologic information and human studies identify approved drugs that might be repurposed from use in Alzheimer’s disease and other neurodegenerative disorders.
+Drug-likeness and pharmacokinetic features, dosing, safety, tolerability, formulation, and manufacturing of pharmacological agents are part of the drug development cycle.
+A number of in vivo, in vitro and ex-vivo studies, in addition to epidemiologic information aid in identifying some approved drugs which might be repurposed for use in neurodegenerative disorders, including Alzheimer’s disease.
 The total number of compounds available for repurposing that are brain-penetrant is relatively small.
 Intellectual property and patent protection issues for repurposed drugs are hurdles for this approach to drug development.
 Repurposing may contribute importantly to development of new therapies for neurodegenerative disorders.

 The global impact of Alzheimer’s disease (AD) continues to increase, and focused efforts are needed to address this immense public health challenge.
 National leaders have set a goal to prevent or effectively treat AD by 2025.
 In this paper, we discuss the path to 2025, and what is feasible in this time frame given the realities and challenges of AD drug development, with a focus on disease-modifying therapies (DMTs).
 Under the current conditions, only drugs currently in late Phase 1 or later will have a chance of being approved by 2025.
 If pipeline attrition rates remain high, only a few compounds at best will meet this time frame.
 There is an opportunity to reduce the time and risk of AD drug development through an improvement in trial design; better trial infrastructure; disease registries of well-characterized participant cohorts to help with more rapid enrollment of appropriate study populations; validated biomarkers to better detect disease, determine risk and monitor disease progression as well as predict disease response; more sensitive clinical assessment tools; and faster regulatory review.
 To implement change requires efforts to build awareness, educate and foster engagement; increase funding for both basic and clinical research; reduce fragmented environments and systems; increase learning from successes and failures; promote data standardization and increase wider data sharing; understand AD at the basic biology level; and rapidly translate new knowledge into clinical development.
 Improved mechanistic understanding of disease onset and progression is central to more efficient AD drug development and will lead to improved therapeutic approaches and targets.
 The opportunity for more than a few new therapies by 2025 is small.
 Accelerating research and clinical development efforts and bringing DMTs to market sooner would have a significant impact on the future societal burden of AD.
 As these steps are put in place and plans come to fruition, e.g., approval of a DMT, it can be predicted that momentum will build, the process will be self-sustaining, and the path to 2025, and beyond, becomes clearer.